What could you possibly gain from sitting in your kayak and paddling around?

 - Weight training (normal): 136 calories

 Kayaking is only second to running and swimming.
-Bear in mind that running is a weight-bearing exercise.
+Bear in mind that kayaking is a low impact activity and running is a weight-bearing exercise.

 You are better off kayaking than weight training or walking if you want to get in shape.